 Safe Summer Learning Experiences for Kids

-ACA Accredited Camp EDMO® Comes to Four Austin Locations.
-Summer Day Camp for Pre-K - 5th Graders.AUSTIN, TEXAS, UNITED STATES, May 27, 2021 /EINPresswire.com/ -- It’s almost Memorial Day, school is ending soon if not already, and some families still aren’t sure whether or not sending their kids to summer camp is the right decision.
+ACA Accredited Camp EDMO® Comes to Three San Diego Locations.
+Summer Day Camp for Pre-K - 5th Graders.SAN DIEGO, CA, UNITED STATES, May 27, 2021 /EINPresswire.com/ -- It’s almost Memorial Day, school is ending soon if not already, and some families still aren’t sure whether or not sending their kids to summer camp is the right decision.
 We get it.
 Right now kids ages 12+ are receiving COVID vaccinations but what about younger children, what’s safe for them?
 As a parent, it’s hard to know.
 Fortunately, there are organizations that recognize the importance of summer camp for children’s social, emotional and physical development and that have put together extensive guidelines to help summer camp programs protect families and staff.

 Since March of 2020, the Center for Disease Control (CDC) and the American Camp Association (ACA) have been drafting and updating health-related plans and procedures for day camps.
 These include proper protocols on physical distancing, cleaning and disinfection, activities, ventilation, play spaces, and more.
 They also have information available as to how best to work with state and local officials to adapt their recommendations to meet the unique needs of each location and community.